Simple Hardtack Bread Recipe (Survival Bread) made with just flour, water, and salt! A tough, long-lasting survival food that stands the test of time.

 I first heard about hardtack when I was deep in a historical rabbit hole (you know how it goes—one minute you’re googling something random, the next you’re reading about Civil War rations at 2 AM).
 Apparently, soldiers used to survive on this stuff for months—sometimes years—and sailors carried it on long voyages because it wouldn’t spoil.
 The fact that some of it still exists today in museums?
 I mean, that’s both impressive and slightly terrifying.

-So naturally, I had to try making it myself.
+So, of course, I had to roll up my sleeves and bake a batch myself.
+I mean… how could I not?
 And let me tell you—this bread does not mess around.
 It’s simple, sturdy, and practically indestructible.
 Is it the most exciting thing you’ll ever eat?
 No. But will it last in your pantry for years and be a lifesaver in an emergency?
 Absolutely.
 And honestly?
 I kinda love that about it.

 If you’re curious about old-school survival foods, love prepping for “just in case” scenarios, or want to feel like a 19th-century explorer for a day, you’ve got to try this Hardtack Bread Recipe (Survival Bread).
 Let’s do it!